One dead, eight wounded in French knife attack - Journal du Cameroun

 “There was a man at the 57 (bus stop) who started striking out with a knife in all directions,” a witness told AFP, a young girl whose top was stained with blood.

-“He managed to hit, to open the belly of one person,” she said.
+“He managed to hit, to cut open one person’s stomach,” she said.

 “He stabbed a guy in the head, he cut the ear of a lady and the lady was dying at the bus stop and no one came to help,” she added, sobbing.